karanns/Finance-/README.md

 Disadvantage of the VaR Concept

 Let's assume we have an outlier and the outlier falls outside the confidence interval chosen.
-In this case the VAR cannot factor-in this loss and it always shows the losses which occus in the confidence interval chosen/ the probability of the loss that is relevant.
+In this case the VAR cannot factor-in this loss and it always shows the losses which occur within the confidence interval chosen/ the probability of the loss that is relevant.

 2.Basic TvM and Quantitative Methods